UltraMessaging/um_troubleshoot/README.md

 two hex digits of the session ID: "61" and "3e".

 For transport session "3e",
-we see that there are 3678 datagrams received and 381 lost datagrams detected.
+we see 3678 datagrams received and 381 lost datagrams detected.
 We're losing about 10% of our datagrams.
 This corresponds to the "LBTRM_LOSS_RATE=10" supplied when the "lbmrcv" program was invoked.